reikolydia/gemini-pro-cli/README.md

 This application allows users to use Gemini Pro on command-line interface (CLI).

-# Source Code
+# Original Source Code

-The source code for the Gemini Pro CLI application is available in https://github.com/GlobalCreativeApkDev/gemini-pro-cli/blob/master/main.py.
+The original source code for the Gemini Pro CLI application is available at https://github.com/GlobalCreativeApkDev/gemini-pro-cli/blob/master/main.py.

+> This fork just makes it look more presentable..

+To-do:
+- [ ] Add customizable system instructions
+- [ ] Add ability to upload media
+- [ ] Add ability to generate media, like images, saved to local disk
+- [ ] Add menus to select models at the start

-# Installation
+# Original Installation Instructions

 ```
 pip install gemini-pro-cli